-The Commission recommends that tariffs for connection charges move toward recovery of the full cost of the service connection up to but not including the meter, and include incremental costs such as applicable SI costs.
-In addition, in developing new connection charges, the Commission recommends that the Utilities come forward with options for connection fees that send an appropriate signal about the net social costs of less efficient energy use.
+The Commission directs the Utilities to design, and submit to the Commission for approval, connection charges which move toward recovery of the full cost of the service connection up to but not including the meter.
+As noted in section 5.1.2, this should include incremental costs such as applicable SI costs.
+In addition, in developing new connection charges to comply with this Decision, the Commission directs the Utilities to come forward with options for connection fees that send an appropriate signal about the net social costs of less efficient energy use.